maliknyc/maliknyc.github.io/content/posts/post-13.md

 \rho(d) = \frac{d-1}{d}.
 $$

 This gives a convenient normalized measure of how efficiently a bonus wager transforms promotional credit into real cash.

+Our next post will go over the single-event hedge.